googlearchive/grunt-vulcanize/README.md

 An array of RegExp objects to exclude paths from being inlined.

 #### options.stripExcludes
-Type: `Boolean`
+Type: `Array[String]`
-Default value: `false`
+Default value: `[]`

-Remove paths that were excluded by the regexes in excludes.
+An array of RegExp objects to exclude paths from being inlined and strip them from the output file.

 #### options.inlineScripts
 Type: `Boolean`